 Numbers That Count - Part Two

-Here are some more tricks you can use to make great decisions.
+Following on from Part One, here are some more tricks you can use to make great decisions.

 Total Market Size = How large is the market?
 This is about the maximum number of people that could be interested in our product/service.